 Saint-Germain-des-Pres

 Choose this area if you want classic Left Bank atmosphere, attractive cafe streets, and an easy walk to the Seine.
+It suits travellers who care as much about the daily rhythm of the neighborhood as they do about checking off monuments.
+Expect higher room rates, but the setting gives the trip a calmer and more recognisably Parisian feel.

 Opera or Madeleine

 These areas work well for travellers who want practical transport links, major shopping, and straightforward hotel options.
+They are less intimate than some smaller neighborhood bases, but airport transfers and cross-city movement are usually simpler here.
+That trade-off can be worthwhile when the trip is short and efficiency matters.

 The best Paris neighborhood is not always the cheapest one.
 In Paris, a better location often saves time, Metro changes, and late-night taxi costs.
+That trade-off becomes more important when the trip is short and every evening return matters.

 What to See on a First Visit